INVESTMENT OPPORTUNITY: MULTI-MATERIAL 3D MICRO-PRINTING

 We want to roll-out our full MergeOne system in 2024, so that users can upgrade their existing 2PP printer systems immediately to multi-material printers.
 We plan further developments in our multi-material print head technology and control software to enable functional 3D micro structures for a broader spectrum of applications and volume production.

-For the implementation of each of these stages, we need fully dedicated partners at our side who are willing to accompany us financially, professionally, and personally on our way into the described multi-material future.
+For the implementation of each of these stages, we need fully dedicated partners on our side who are willing to accompany us financially, professionally, and personally on our way into the described multi-material future.

 Currently we’re looking for seed funding.